slavachalnev/solu-lens/README.md

 ## Next steps

+See

-- Measure interpretability of real models
+- Try this on real models
-    - Same approach as the SoLU paper.
-I'm working on this here: https://github.com/slavachalnev/NeuronLabel
+    - See https://github.com/slavachalnev/expand-mlp where I try to find the features in superposition discovered by https://arxiv.org/pdf/2305.01610.pdf
 - Vary sparsity and see how it affects monosemanticity and effectiveness of my approach.
 - Improve grafting procedure.